-In year 2017-2018, The national lead agency of fisheries from participating country were organized a series of multi-stakeholder consultation at the local site including Kep province, Kampot province and Koh Kong province in Cambodia, Trat province and Surat Thani in Thailand, Bolinao, Mazinloc and Coron in Philippine, Kuala Baram and Tanjung Leman in Malaysia.
+In year 2017-2018, The national lead agency of fisheries from 4 of 6 implementing countries have organized a series of multi-stakeholder consultation at the selected refugia sites including Kep province, Kampot province and Koh Kong province in Cambodia, Trat province and Surat Thani in Thailand, Bolinao, Mazinloc and Coron in Philippine, Kuala Baram and Tanjung Leman in Malaysia.
 The multi-stakeholder consultation at the local site was aimed to compiling the information, suggestion and issue on the coastal habitat from all local resource users.
-One part of the consultations was focus on the threat to fish life-cycle from fisheries base on the experiences from all stakeholders through casual chain analysis methodology.
-The results of the threat to fish life-cycle from the multi-stakeholder consultation were shown in Table 1.
+One objective of the consultations was focused on the threat to fish life cycle from fisheries base on the experiences from all stakeholders through casual chain analysis methodology.
+The result matrix of the causal chain analysis and possible management action solution is concluded as shown in APPENDIX 1.